McKenzie River recreation water in Oregon

 Important rules, stocking, salmon, and steelhead planning area.

-McKenzie Bridge and upper forest corridor
+McKenzie Bridge and upper forest area

 Scenic trout and access planning with Forest Service status checks.